lucasdekam/lucasdekam/README.md

 ## Hi, I'm Lucas 👋

-I'm a PhD student interested in statistical physics, electrochemistry, and machine learning.
+I'm a PhD student at TUM with [Prof. Christopher Stein](https://www.ch.nat.tum.de/theochem/startseite/) interested in statistical physics, electrochemistry, and machine learning.
 My current projects include:

 * 🤖 Simulations of electrochemical processes using machine-learning interatomic potentials.
 I'm training potentials for the platinum-aqueous electrolyte interface, and want to use them for calculating reaction energy barriers with metadynamics.